 If you have a local cardiac club nearby, you may find lots of people who can support you there.

-It's also important that you prepare for the roadblocks you may face for achieving that goal.
+It's also important that you prepare for the roadblocks you may face for achieving your goal.
 If you've got a plan to overcome any potential hurdles, you're more likely to succeed with your goal.

-|You plan to walk outside for half an hour each day, what will you do if there's a tropical storm coming through.||Could you exercise at home or go to the local indoor swimming pool?|
+|You plan to walk outside for half an hour each day.
+What will you do if there's a tropical storm coming through?||Could you exercise at home or go to the local indoor swimming pool?|

 |You're having trouble sticking to your exercise plan because your exercise buddy broke her hip.||Could you get support from your local cardiac club or a green prescription?|